-On this day, Jan 14, 1741, the English astronomer, geophysicist, mathematician, meteorologist, and physicist Sir Edmund Halley, best-known for his discoveries surrounding Halley's Comet passed away.
-Today we remember this scientific giant.
+English astronomer, geophysicist, mathematician, meteorologist, and physicist, Sir Edmund Halley is best known for his discoveries surrounding Halley's Comet.
+How much do you know about this scientific giant?

 Skywatchers in ages past trembled at the approach of a comet.
 Where superstition was widespread, any unusual object in the night sky could send a wave of terror through the population.
 Thought to be harbingers of disaster, comets were typically associated with the death of a king or a defeat in battle.